Freddie Martino

-Freddie Martino (born September 7, 1991) is a former American football wide receiver.
-He played college football at North Greenville University and attended North High School in North, South Carolina.
-He has been a member of the Atlanta Falcons, Philadelphia Eagles, Tampa Bay Buccaneers, Arizona Hotshots, Tampa Bay Vipers, and Dallas Renegades.
+Freddie Martino Jr. (born September 7, 1991) is an American former professional football wide receiver who played for the Atlanta Falcons and Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football at North Greenville University.
+He was also a member of the Philadelphia Eagles, Orlando Apollos, Arizona Hotshots, Tampa Bay Vipers, and Dallas Renegades.

+Early life

+Freddie Martino Jr. was born on September 7, 1991, in North, South Carolina.
+He attended North High School in North, South Carolina.

 College career

-Martino played for the North Greenville Crusaders from 2010 to 2013.
+Martino played for the North Greenville Crusaders of North Greenville University from 2010 to 2013.
 He recorded 296 receptions for 3,766 yards and 26 touchdowns while scoring 5 rushing touchdowns in 48 career games.
 He was also named the Conference Carolinas Track Athlete of the Year for the 2013 indoor season.
 His track coach was Michael Bayne.

 Professional career

 Atlanta Falcons

-Martino was signed by the Atlanta Falcons on May 13, 2014 after going undrafted in the 2014 NFL Draft.
-He was released by the Falcons on August 29, 2014 and signed to the team's practice squad on September 1, 2014.
-He made his NFL debut on October 19, 2014 against the Baltimore Ravens.
+Martino was signed by the Atlanta Falcons on May 13, 2014, after going undrafted in the 2014 NFL draft.
+He was released by the Falcons on August 29, 2014, and signed to the team's practice squad on September 1, 2014.
+He made his NFL debut on October 19, 2014, against the Baltimore Ravens.
 Martino was released by the Falcons on November 21, 2014.
 He was re-signed to the Falcons' practice squad on November 25, 2014.
 He was released by the Falcons on August 7, 2015.